Glenwood Canyon Half-Day

 $62 for Happy Paddlers* 12 & under

 If we only had two to three hours to spend on the water and wanted to show our friends or family what it's like to experience the thrill of Class III Colorado whitewater rafting and the beauty of Glenwood Canyon, this would be the trip we'd take them on.
-Defiance's Glenwood Canyon Half-Day raft trip starts with a bang: a mile and half run down the classic and continuous Class III Shoshone Rapids.
+Defiance's Glenwood Canyon Rafting Half-Day starts with a bang: a mile and half run down the classic and continuous Class III Shoshone Rapids.
 The trip then transitions into a scenic float, with a few splashes here and there, through lower Glenwood Canyon and into Glenwood Springs.
 It's a 12+ mile classic stretch of river that provides a bit of everything – whitewater, scenery, and relaxation, with opportunities to hop out of the raft and swim at various points along the way.
-Pro tip: Bump up the adventure with an inflatable kayak add-on and pick up a single or two-person kayak as you pass Defiance HQ on your river trip.
+Pro tip: Bump up the adventure with an inflatable kayak add-on and pick up a single or two-person kayak as you pass Defiance HQ on your Colorado river rafting trip.

 Class I–III (IV).